301 redirects are so important.

 How to Use 301 Redirects Through Apache

-For example, in WordPress if you change a post URL it automatically adds a redirect for you if this post already went live, this is of course in the latest version.
+For example, in WordPress, if you change a post URL it automatically adds a redirect for you if this post already went live.
+This is of course in the latest version.

 In the case of a CMS like Drupal, Magento, etc, there are also easy plugins you can use.

-But back to Apache.
+But for now, let’s get back to Apache.

 To perform a redirect in Apache, you’ll need to look in the root directory for .htaccess.